memcachier/docs/heroku_articles/expressjs-memcache.md

 * Familiarity with Node.js (and ideally Express.js)
 * A Heroku user account ([signup is free and instant](https://signup.heroku.com/signup/dc))
-* Familiarity with the steps in [Getting Started on Heroku with Node.js](getting-started-with-nodejs) guide
+* Familiarity with the steps in [Getting Started on Heroku with Node.js](getting-started-with-nodejs)
-* Node.js, `npm`, and the [Heroku CLI](https://cli.heroku.com) installed
+* Node.js, `npm`, and the [Heroku CLI](heroku-cli) installed
 on your computer.

 ## Deploying an Express.js application to Heroku

-Express.js is a very minimalist framework and as such there is no need for an application template or bootstrapping of a skeleton app.
-Simply create a node.js app and add `express` as a depenency:
+Express.js is a minimalist framework that doesn't require an application skeleton.
+Simply create a Node.js app and add `express` as a depenency like so:

 ```term
 $ mkdir express_memcache